 castLabs for IFE: Bringing IFE On Budget

-Read all three of our ‘castLabs on IFE’ blogs by following the links to the right or click below for more on:
+Read all four of our ‘castLabs on IFE’ blogs by following the links to the right.

 In-flight entertainment (IFE) has been a long established value add for premium air travel, with expensive in-seat screens giving passengers a refined section of films and television shows to pass the flight time.

 But with airlines aggressively competing for passengers, particularly due to the rise of ‘no frills’ carriers, there’s increased pressure to cut costs and deliver greater profit margins.
 Are the complexities of delivering IFE a luxury airlines could do without?
 Could new delivery models, leveraging passenger’s own handheld devices, be the new standard for IFE?

 Coinciding with the boom of tablets and smart devices, enabling customers to watch their own video content onboard, some traditional carriers have taken to the ‘Bring Your Own Device’ (BYOD) model and stripped heavy, expensive IFE systems from their short-haul and medium-haul services.
 American Airlines is among recent carriers to make this change.